datanav/docs/technical/youtrack-tripletex.rst

 YouTrack Users to Tripletex Employee
 ------------------------------------
-Before any synchronization can take place, a link between a YouTrack Users and a Tripletex Employee must be established.
+Every YouTrack Users will be synchronized with a Tripletex Employee.

+If a matching Tripletex Employee already exists, the YouTrack Users will be merged with the existing one.
+If no matching Tripletex Employee is found, a new Tripletex Employee will be created.

 A YouTrack Users will merge with a Tripletex Employee if one of the following property combinations match: